Face Mask and Gathering Orders

 Due to the rapid spread of COVID-19 cases and hospitalizations in Georgetown, all Texans are required to wear a face-covering over the nose and mouth when in public.
 In Georgetown, all businesses must adopt and post a health and safety policy outlining the establishment’s requirements.
 Some exceptions may apply.
 Additionally, all Special Events must adopt and post a health and safety policy.
 More details below.

 Gov. Greg Abbott issued an Executive Order July 2 requiring all Texans to wear a face-covering over the nose and mouth in public spaces in counties with 20 or more positive COVID-19 cases, with few exceptions.
-The Governor also issued a proclamation giving mayors and county judges the ability to impose restrictions on some outdoor gatherings of more than 10 people, and making it mandatory that, with certain exceptions, people cannot be in groups larger than 10 and must maintain six feet of social distancing from others.
+The Governor also issued a proclamation giving mayors and county judges the ability to impose restrictions on some outdoor gatherings of more than 10 people.

 In September, Abbott released additional reopening requirements (Executive Order No. 30) tied to hospitalization rates.
 The statewide mask order and physical distance requirements are still in effect.

 Outdoor gatherings of more than 10 people and special events are allowed in the city limits of Georgetown, provided attendees and organizers adhere to a local order issued by Mayor Dale Ross.
 The order is effective Oct.
 29, 2020, and is in response to and in accordance with orders issued by Gov. Greg Abbott.